tlswg/tls13-spec/draft-rescorla-tls-rfc8446-bis.md

 transcript.

-For all handshake modes, the Finished MAC (and, where present, the signature), prevents downgrade attacks.
+For all handshake modes, the Finished MAC (and, where present, the signature) prevents downgrade attacks.
 In addition, the use of certain bytes in the random nonces as described in {{server-hello}}
 allows the detection of downgrade to previous TLS versions.
 See {{BBFGKZ16}} for more details on TLS 1.3 and downgrade.